 Nuxeo: As far as project management at Nuxeo goes, what have you been working on?

-Darcy: My product team, Atlantis, has been focusing on the new release of Nuxeo Case Management Framework.
+Darcy: My product team, Atlantis, has been focusing on the new release of Nuxeo Case Management Platform.
 Nuxeo, being open source, is very different from where I come from and from other software companies I’ve worked with.
 Like other Nuxeo products, CMF is built on top of a content management platform so it’s different from building stand alone apps.
 Plus, in addition to working on CMF as an internal project, we also work with our sales team, integrators and clients to build solutions and customizations directly.

 Nuxeo: Can you explain what is specific to Case Management compared to Document Management or Digital Asset Management?

 Darcy: Case Management is different from document management and digital asset management because it’s not simply storage, workflow and processing of a single entity.
 It is a case, a claim, an email, an idea, a project… If you think of a traditional paper-based system, many organizations and agencies work through cases (e.g. an insurance claim), which can be tracked with a folder in a filing cabinet.
 Communication, letters, and documents are stored in that folder as the case moves forward.
 Nuxeo CMF manages those same processes, but in an electronic format.
 Today, in Document Management and Digital Asset Management you can construct the “folderish” package and construct a workflow around your document, asset (image, video, etc), but with Case Management this infrastructure is already built-in.

 Nuxeo: You mentioned that Nuxeo, having an open source model, is very different from what you’re used to…do you prefer open source?